the-dilo/micrometre-software-development-stack/README.md

 The QAPMaDS stack provides a popular Linux distro (Ubuntu) and the necessary tools to start experimenting with:
 BDD with Automation Testing Frameworks
-Perform automated tests with the included web browsers using the following environment frameworks:
+Performing automated tests with the included web browsers using the following environment frameworks:
 Ruby - including Ruby-On-Rails and gems such as Testgen, Gherkin, cucumber etc.
 Python - web2py and DJANGO.
 JavaScript - including C-Sharp and NodeJS.